-Bronchitis is a respiratory condition characterized by the inflammation and accumulation of mucus in the lower respiratory tract, specifically the bronchioles.
+Bronchitis is a respiratory condition characterized by inflammation of the lower respiratory tract, specifically the bronchioles.
 This condition can either be acute or chronic.

 Acute bronchitis is a common condition that usually develops from a cold or other respiratory infection and resolves within 7 to 10 days without lasting effects.
-Acute bronchitis is often caused by viruses such as a cold or flu.
-Symptoms will resolve within 2-3 weeks.
+Acute bronchitis may manifest with cold symptoms like muscle aches, malaise, sore throat, and rhinitis.
+The cough may last two to three weeks.

 Nursing Process